 - Some might find the cable too long.

-Moulyan’s home gym equipment is made of strong aluminum alloy bars.
+Moulyan’s home gym equipment is made of strong aluminum alloy bars, making it the best gym-quality equipment that you can use at home.
 The base is sturdy and made of ABS, preventing it from snapping and deforming even when you’re performing high-intensity exercises.
 With a weight capacity of 242 pounds, this equipment has tension levels that can be adjusted between 30 to 120 pounds.
 You can use the handles for push ups, resistance bands for upper body toning, and the bar for squats.

 - Made of sturdy and durable materials